melissa-gv/Rate-The-Review-Frontend/README.md

 <p align="center"><img width="800" alt="fullscreen view of home page" src="https://user-images.githubusercontent.com/104800030/213286200-b640f118-e4ee-4be2-b72c-7f0a6e24095c.png"></p>

 ### Background
 I developed this app while I was a student at Hack Reactor completing a Software Engineering Immersive program.
 This app was part of a solo-sprint in which we were tasked with creating a minimum viable product (MVP) in two days.
 I have added additional functionality and other enhancements upon completion of the program.

 ### How to Play
 #### Game setup:
 Once a user sets up a username or is authenticated they can begin a game.
-In the game setup screen, they can enter a zipcode for their preferred playing location.
-Once a zipcode is submitted, the app then fetches restaurants and reviews from the Yelp Fusion API.
+In the game setup screen, they can enter a location (e.g. New York City", "NYC", "350 5th Ave, New York, NY 10118) for their preferred playing location.
+Once a valid location is submitted, the app then fetches restaurants and reviews from the Yelp Fusion API.
 For the full backend code, please refer to [Backend Repo](https://github.com/melissa-gv/Rate-The-Review-Backend).

 <p align="center"><img width="800" alt="home page and google authentication demo" src="https://user-images.githubusercontent.com/104800030/214932415-88b6e2fe-eb3a-4523-b3f9-878b66d09f85.gif"></p>